ASUCICREPO/Patent-Novelty-Assessment/docs/API_GATEWAY_ENDPOINTS.md

 # Patent Novelty Assessment - API Gateway Endpoints

 This document provides comprehensive documentation for all internal API Gateway endpoints used by the Patent Novelty Assessment application.
+These endpoints power the frontend application and provide programmatic access to all system functionality.

 ## Base URL